JeffreyBenjaminBrown/digraphs-with-text/Hash/why-use-hash.md

 # Why use Hash?

-[Hash](the-hash-language.md) is a DSL for encoding natural language in a graph.
-It uses words from any ordinary natural language (Swahili, Chinese, anything), and only one operator, the `#` symbol.
+[Hash](the-hash-language.md) is a DSL for encoding natural language in a graph, inspired by [Markdown](https://daringfireball.net/projects/markdown/syntax).
+Hash works with ordinary natural language (Swahili, Chinese, anything), and introduces only one new symbol, the `#` symbol.

 Reasons to use Hash include: